 What services does the HCCN provide?

-- Health IT Implementation and Meaningful Use: Increase the use of health IT to improve the quality of care in health centers and improve individual and population health.
-Activities promote effective use of health IT solutions at all health center sites and attainment of Meaningful Use requirements.
+- Health IT Implementation and Promoting Interoperability: Increase the use of health IT to improve the quality of care in health centers and improve individual and population health.
+Activities promote effective use of health IT solutions at all health center sites and attainment of Promoting Interoperability requirements.

 - Data Quality and Reporting: Improve data collection, analysis, and reporting.
 Activities enhance comprehensive, integrated, high-quality data reporting at all participating health centers.